prateekpradhan/Multistroke-Gesture-Recognizer-iOS-IET-DAVV/README.md

 * Framework for self learning for handwriting recognition for iOS touch devices.

-#  Glyph

-A glyph is a graphical shape used to depict a character.
-There are any numbers of glyphs that correspond to a particular character.

 # Guided By
 - [Mr. Pratosh Bansal](http://www.iet.dauniv.ac.in/index.php/departments/information-technology/223) Professor,Department of Information Technology, IET-DAVV, Indore.
 - [Mr. Awanish Tiwari](https://github.com/awanish-tiwari) Technical Architect, Newput Infotech, Indore.